 Study Area

 This research was carried out in the Hoop House of the Rivers State University Teaching and Research Farm, Nkpolu-Oroworukwo, Port Harcourt.
 The study location lies in the humid tropical zone of the Southern Nigeria.
 It lies between latitude 4.5oN and longitude 7.0oE with an elevation of 18m above sea level.
-The climate of the area is tropics, it has with 2 seasons; wet (rainy) and the dry seasons.
+The climate of the area is tropics, with 2 seasons; wet (rainy) and the dry seasons.
 The mean annual rainfall in Port Harcourt ranges from about 3,000mm to 4,500mm, annual temperature ranges from 22oC to 29oC while relative humidity varies from 75% and 95%.
 Port Harcourt soils are of Coastal Plain Sands.
 These soils have been found to range from sand to sandy loam in the surface soil horizon, with pH values of between 4.0 and 5.8 in water (Ayolagha and Onuegbu, 2002).
 The vegetation consists of tropical and mangrove swamp forest (Uko et al., 2013).

 Collection and analysis of soil samples before cultivation